unsol/design/faq.md

 Metering VMs is the same concept as electrical power companies have when charging you for the amount of electricity that you used.
 With VM's we attempt to get a measurement of computation time of some code and instead of electricity used, you are charged for the CPU's time used.
 We call this metering.

 ## Will Solidity/Serpent be compatible with eWASM, or will another HLL have to be created?
 Not off the bat, a transpiler will have to be created to compile existing EVM code into eWASM.
-As far as other High level languages you should be able to use an language that can be compiled by LLVM ( c/c++/rust/go)
+As far as other High level languages you should be able to use a language that can be compiled by LLVM ( c/c++/rust/go)

 ## How does eWASM handle non-determinism when a variety of programming languages are allowed to be used?
 Part of the project goal is to eliminate nasal-demons.
 It's in the MVP.
 There are still a couple of edge case like sign values on NaNs but they can be canonicalized by AST transforms.